-Join Yeuda Ben-Atar for an in-depth discussion in this video Using time commands, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Using time commands, part of Learning Ableton Live 9.

 When arranging a song we sometimes want to check different arrangement styles.…For example, I want to delete these four bars of Part A. So instead of deleting…them, then choosing all of Part B, and getting it closer to Part A, we can…simply--let me first undo.…We can simply highlight the time, right-click on the Beat Time Ruler, and choose…one of the time commands.…We can cut, copy, paste, duplicate and delete.…